joelek/atlas/readme.md

 });
 ```

-A `link` is self-referencing when the parent and child `stores` correspond to the same `store`.
-A self-referencing `link` is created as shown below.
-Self-referencing `links` must allow orphaned child `records` through the use of a nullable `field` in order not to restrict the database from inserting any `records`.
+A link is `self-referencing` when the parent and child stores correspond to the same store.
+A self-referencing link is created as shown below.
+Self-referencing links must allow orphaned child records through the use of a nullable field in order not to restrict the database from inserting any records.

 ```ts
 let directories = context.createStore({